-Playing like a dating show on amphetamines -- or a “secret crush” episode of a daytime talkshow -- MTV’s “Friend Zone” strips down relationships to their potentially humiliating or heartwarming beginnings: In each half-hour, two teens break the news to a “just-friend” that they’re secretly infatuated with them, offering the possibility of rejection or triumph.
+Playing like a dating show on amphetamines — or a “secret crush” episode of a daytime talkshow — MTV’s “Friend Zone” strips down relationships to their potentially humiliating or heartwarming beginnings: In each half-hour, two teens break the news to a “just-friend” that they’re secretly infatuated with them, offering the possibility of rejection or triumph.
 The situation resonates, mostly, because it’s easily relatable, but also because the participants are so inarticulate as to create a level of authenticity.
 Leave it to MTV: Presenting romance without any foreplay or, for that matter, messy aftermath.